SDU-eScience/UCloud/infrastructure/wiki/README.md

 > infrastructure level secrets (password management, key management for e.g.
 > CEPH and SSH, or encryption) are stored within GitHub which have to changed.

+### Development (sect.
+12.1.2)

+Members from the development team generally does not have root access to any system (dev/prod).

+Root access is generally not needed since most configuration and deployment is automated.